1. Water quantity

 Low flows also cause silt to be deposited.
 This is a natural process and deposition of silt in some areas of the river is part of the normal mix of habitat.
 However, long periods of low flows can lead to a build- up of silt which would naturally be removed by periods of faster flow.
 This can cause problems, for example when spawning gravels become clogged by silt.

-Abstraction is the most significant issue for rivers in the south and east of the UK.
+Abstraction is the most significant issue for rivers in the south and east of the UK, where there is very high demand for water and bery limited resources.
 Abstraction may be from groundwater or direct from the river, but in both cases, the loss of water to the river’s ecosystem is significant.
 It is in fact changing the very nature of some of the rivers in the south east.

 Chalkstreams are a habitat almost unique to the UK and are found in a band from Lincolnshire and Norfolk in the east to Dorset in the west.
 Their crystal clear water bubbles up from springs in the chalk and creates a rich aquatic environment, but abstraction of water from the chalk aquifers threatens the health — and even the existance — of many of these rivers.